- This event has passed.

 River Bend WMA Small Game Hunting

-Go small game hunting in Dublin GA at River Bend Wildlife Management Area through February 28th on specific listed dates daily from 30 minutes before sunrise until 30 minutes after sunset.
+Go small game hunting in Dublin GA at River Bend Wildlife Management Area on specific listed dates from August 15th, 2022 through February 28th, 2023.

 Licenses & Permits